 Name Туре Description A[35:3]# Input/ Output A[35:3]# (Address) define a 2 36 -byte physical memory address space.
 In sub- phase 1 of the address phase, these pins transmit the address of a transaction.
 In sub-phase 2, these pins transmit transaction type information.
 These signals must connect the appropriate pins of both agents on the processor FSB.
 A[35:3]# are source synchronous signals and are latched into the receiving buffers by ADSTB[1:0]#.
 Address signals are used as straps which are sampled before RESET# is deasserted.
 A20M# Input If A20M# (Address-20 Mask) is asserted, the processor masks physical address bit 20 (A20#) before looking up a line in any internal cache and before driving a read/ write transaction on the bus.
 Asserting A20M# emulates the 8086 processor's address wrap-around at the 1-Mbyte boundary.
 Assertion of A20M# is only supported in real mode.
 A20M# is an asynchronous signal.
-However, to ensure recognition of this signal following an Input/Output write instruction, it must be valid along with the TRDY# assertion of the correspo ADS# Input/ Output ADS# (Address Strobe) is asserted to indicate the validity of the transaction address on the A[35:3]# and REQ[4:0]# pins.
+However, to ensure recognition of this signal following an Input/Output write instruction, it must be valid along with the TRDY# ADS# Input/ Output assertion of the corresponding Input/Output Write bus transaction.
+ADS# (Address Strobe) is asserted to indicate the validity of the transaction address on the A[35:3]# and REQ[4:0]# pins.
 All bus agents observe the ADS# activation to begin parity checking, protocol checking, address decode, internal snoop, or deferred reply ID match operations associated with the new transaction.
-Address strobes are used to latch A[35:3]# and REQ[4:0]# on their rising and falling edges.
-Strobes are associated with signals as shown below.
-ADSTB[1:0]# Input/ Output Signals Associated Strobe Output REQ[4:0]#, A[16:3]# ADSTB[0]# A[35:17]# ADSTB[1]# BCLK[1:0] Input The differential pair BCLK (Bus Clock) determines the FSB frequency.
+Address strobes are used to latch A[35:3]# and REQ[4:0]# on their rising and REQ[4:0]# on their rising and falling edges.
+Strobes are e associated with signal s as shown below.
+ADSTB[1:0]# Input/ Output Signals Associated Strobe Output Output REQ[4:0]#, A[16:3]# ADSTB[0]# A[35:17]# ADSTB[1]# BCLK[1:0] Input The differential pair BCLK (Bus Clock) determines the FSB frequency.
 All FSB agents must receive these signals to drive their outputs and latch their inputs.
 All external timing parameters are specified with respect to the rising edge of BCLK0 crossing V{CROSS} .
 BNR# Input/ Output BNR# (Block Next Request) is used to assert a bus stall by any bus agent who is unable to accept new bus transactions.
 During a bus stall, the current bus owner cannot issue any new transactions.
-BPM[2:1]# BPM[3,0]# Output Input/ BPM[3:0]# (Breakpoint Monitor) are breakpoint and performance monitor signals.
-They are outputs from the processor which indicate the status of breakpoints and programmable counters used for monitoring processor performance.
-BPM[3:0]# should connect the appropriate pins of all processor FSB agents.This includes Dr W[3,0]# Output debug or performance m BPRI# Input BPRI# (Bus Priority Request) is used to arbitrate for ownership of the FSB.
+BPM[2:1]# Output BPM[3:0]# (Breakpoint Monitor) are breakpoint and performance monitor signals.
+They are outputs from the processor which indicate the status of breakpoints and BPM[3,0]# Input/ Output programmable counters used for monitoring processor performance.
+BPM[3:0]# should connect the appropriate pins of all processor FSB agents.This includes debug or performance monitoring tools.
+BPRI# Input BPRI# (Bus Priority Request) is used to arbitrate for ownership of the FSB.
 It must connect the appropriate pins of both FSB agents.
 Observing BPRI# active (as asserted by the priority agent) causes the other agent to stop issuing new requests, unless such requests are part of an ongoing locked operation.
 The priority agent keeps BPRI# asserted until all of its requests are completed, then releases the bus by deasserting BPRI#.
-BR0# Input/ Output BR0# is used by the proc processor (Symmetric Ag s.
-The arbitration is done between Priority Agent).
+BR0# Input/ Output BR0# is used by the processor to request the bus.
+The arbitration is done between processor (Symmetric Agent) and (G)MCH (High Priority Agent).